 Stick to this and you will boost your twitter account in no time!

 How to increase Twitter reach?

 Since you already have some theoretical knowledge, it’s time to take a closer look at some practical tips and tricks to increase your organic reach on Twitter!

 There’s no point in broadcasting your message when your target audience is busy doing other things.

-Thankfully, there are multiple tools that allow you to schedule your tweets in advance, so you don’t have to manually send tweets at odd hours manually.
+Thankfully, there are multiple tools that allow you to schedule your tweets in advance, so you don’t have to send tweets at odd hours manually.

-Once you establish the right time to tweet, just go for it, and tweet on a regular basis.
-The half-life of a tweet is very limited (according to some research it only lasts about 24 minutes) so you certainly won’t spam your followers.
+Once you establish the right time to tweet, just go for it and tweet on a regular basis.
+The half-life of a tweet is very limited (according to some research, it only lasts about 24 minutes), so you certainly won’t spam your followers.